Payment of Research and Development Tax Credit to be Expedited

 Installment Payments Research & Development Credit

-In the event a company has offset the credit against its corporation tax liability for the current and preceding accounting periods and an excess amount still remains.
-The company may make a claim to have the amount of that excess paid to it by Revenue in three installments.
+In the event, a company has offset the credit against its corporation tax liability for the current and preceding accounting periods and an excess amount remains.
+The company may make a claim to have the amount of that excess paid to it by Revenue in three instalments.
 This is over a period of 33 months.

-In the announcement by Revenue it states that, in the exceptional circumstances of the Covid-19 Pandemic, and subject to appropriate check in selected cases.
-Revenue will expedite the payment of any installment of excess research & development tax credit that is due to be paid in 2020.
+In the announcement by Revenue, it states that, in the exceptional circumstances of the Covid-19 Pandemic, and subject to appropriate check-in selected cases.
+Revenue will expedite the payment of any instalment of excess research & development tax credit that is due to be paid in 2020.
 Thus bringing forward payment in advance of the date provided by Section 766 of the Taxes Consolidation Act, 1997.

 To enable payment of the excess tax credits.
 A CT1 form for the company’s accounting period ending in 2019 must, at the time of the request, be submitted.

-This is one measure of a number measures that were announced by the Irish Government to support businesses through the Covid-19 Pandemic.
+This is one measure of several measures that were announced by the Irish Government to support businesses through the Covid-19 Pandemic.

 Other measures include the Temporary Wage Subsidy Scheme, through which the Government is co-financing the cost of retaining employees.
 Concessionary loans for affected businesses, tax exemptions for imported medical supplies and PPE.
 Also, a soft-touch approach to tax enforcement for the period of the emergency.